numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 Libraries interfacing with compiled code that are written in C, Cython, or a similar language may require updating to accomodate user input if they are using the ``long`` or equivalent type on the C-side.
-In this case, you may wish to using ``intp`` and cast user input or support both ``long`` and ``intp`` (to better support NumPy 1.x as well).
+In this case, you may wish to use ``intp`` and cast user input or support both ``long`` and ``intp`` (to better support NumPy 1.x as well).
 When creating a new integer array in C or Cython, the new ``NPY_DEFAULT_INT`` macro will evaluate to either ``NPY_LONG`` or ``NPY_INTP`` depending on the